muhammedogz/movie-web-app/README.md

 npm run start
 ```

-For running locally you can use the following command:
+For building locally you can use the following command:

 ```bash
 npm run build